 A Subtitle 25 variance was also submitted for review with this application.
-The applicant has requested to remove four specimen trees, as is shown on the TCP2.
-The condition of each tree proposed for removal is good/medium and these trees are located across the entire site.
-Staff support removal of the four specimen trees.
+The applicant has requested to remove eight specimen trees, as is shown on the TCP2.
+The condition of trees proposed for removal ranges from fair to good, and are located across the entire site, many in the northeast near the boundary of the PMA.
+Staff support the removal of four of the proposed eight specimen trees.
 An analysis of this variance is provided in Finding 11.